Computing vector partition functions: Introduction

 The primary goal of this paper is to describe an elementary algorithm (Algorithm \ref{algorithm:main}) for computing these quasipolynomials, introduce a light-weight notation for the final result and present pseudo-code with reference C++ implementation in \cite{Milev:calculator}.
 The central point of our algorithm is the computation of one possible realization of the partial fraction decomposition whose existence is asserted by \cite[Proposition 3.2]{DeConciniProcesi:GeometryToricArrangements}.
 Our treatment is elementary and is well suited for computer realizations.

 We accompany our work with examples.
 In the appendix, we tabulate computations of the Kostant partition function for the root systems $A_2$, $B_2$, $C_2$, $G_2$, $A_3$, $B_3$, $C_3$, $A_4$.
 Here, we recall that Kostant partition function is the vector partition function of a root system - a particular set of vectors that is of interest to Lie algebra representation theory.
-For example, the Kostant partition function of $G_2$ is the vector partition function with respect to the vectors $(1,0), (0,1),(1,1), (1,2), (1,3), (2,3)$.
-We note that our original motivation for the present article was the study of the characters of generalized Verma modules, which are expressed as sums of vector partition functions.
+For example, root system $G_2$ consists of $(1,0), (0,1),(1,1), (1,2), (1,3), (2,3)$.
+The original motivation for the present work was the study of the characters of generalized Verma modules, which are sums of Kostant partition functions.
 As far as we are aware, the present article is the first one to publish closed form formulas for the Kostant partition functions of $G_2$ and $B_3$, although our software is not the first one to obtain them - credit for this most likely goes to \cite{Cochet:2005VectorPartitionFunctionAndRepresentationTheory}.

 Our secondary goal is to present in Theorem \ref{theorem:mainTheory} an elementary proof of the theoretical results stated in the beginning - namely, that the quasipolynomials give closed formulas for the vector partition function over finitely many pointed polyhedral cones with walls passing through the origin and spanned by $n-1$-element subsets of $\Delta$.
 Although this seems to have been known and stated directly or indirectly in many texts (\cite{DeConciniProcesiVergne:PartitionFunctions}, \cite{Sturmfels:OnVectorPartitionFunctions}, \cite{DahmenMicchelli:TheNumberOfSolutionsToDiophantine}), the earliest claimed end-to-end proof that the author was able to locate is in \cite[Theorem 3.26]{DeConciniProcesi:GeometryToricArrangements}.
-These texts are by no means elementary.
-The proof of the present article was done independently of these references, and is self-contained.
-This may be beneficial to readers interested in practical applications of the algorithms.
+The proof here was done independently of these references and is self-contained.